Klau5t4ler0x90/netexec_modules/README.md

 This python script is an additional module for NetExec from Pennyw0rth.
 You can speed up your Penetrationtests.
 Read the files and print the passwords and usernames.

-The module filters all files with the endings [.cmd", ".bat", ".ps1", ".inf", ".info", ".psd"] from the SMB shares.
+The module filters all files with the endings [".cmd", ".bat", ".ps1", ".inf", ".info", ".psd"] from the SMB shares.

 Use this module by downloading the python script and copying it to the appropriate directory.
 When the program (nxc/Netexec) is executed, the module is integrated into the list of SMB modules.
 Check it out with "nxc smb -L"